wpietak/PCA-Mean-Reversion/README.md

    ff

   3a.
 Covariance-based with capped lambda

      d

   3b.
 Covariance-based with lambda

      d

   4a.
 Market impact with side indicator linear regression

-    d
+     dss

 4b.
 Market impact with side indicator lag linear regression